Skip to content

 Second core studio of the MLA 3 program

-Areas of focus include spatial understanding, ground plane manipulation, and vegetation and material strategies along an urban streetscape and St. Louis neighborhood.
+Areas of focus include spatial understanding, ground plane manipulation, and vegetation and material strategies in a St. Louis neighborhood.

 501: Studio III